Eureka Rebellion: Ballarat Reform League meetings

-Hotham send a message to England on 16 November, which revealed his intention to establish an inquiry into goldfields grievances.
+Hotham sent a message to England on 16 November which revealed his intention to establish an inquiry into goldfields grievances.
 Notes to the royal commissioners had already been made on 6 November, where Hotham stated his opposition to an export duty on gold replacing the universal mining tax.
-W.C.
-Haines MLC was to be the chairman, serving alongside lawmakers John Fawkner, John O'Shanassy, William Westgarth, as well as chief gold commissioner William Wright.
-Geoffrey Blainey has stated that: "It was perhaps the most generous concession offered by a governor to a major opponent in the history of Australia up to that time.
-The members of the commission were appointed before Eureka ... they were men who were likely to be sympathetic to the diggers."
-However, rather than hear the miners' grievances, Rede increased the police presence on the goldfields and summoned reinforcements from Melbourne.
-Many historians (most notably Manning Clark) attribute this to his belief in his right to exert authority over the "rabble."
+W. C. Haines MLC was to be the chairman, serving alongside lawmakers John Fawkner, John O'Shanassy, William Westgarth, as well as chief gold commissioner William Wright.
+These men were likely to be sympathetic to the diggers.

+Rather than hear the Ballarat Reform League's grievances, Rede increased the police presence on the Ballarat goldfields and summoned reinforcements from Melbourne.
+Rede told one deputation that their campaign against "The licence is a mere cloak to cover a democratic revolution", and the day before the battle reported to the chief gold commissioner that the government forces stood ready to "crush them and the democratic agitation at one blow".

 The James Scobie murder trial ended on 18 November 1854, with the accused, James Bentley, Thomas Farrell and William Hance, being convicted of manslaughter and sentenced to three years of hard labour on a road crew.
 Catherine Bentley was acquitted.
-Two days later, the miners Westerby, Fletcher and McIntyre were convicted for burning the Eureka Hotel and, in turn, were sentenced to jail terms of six, four and three months.
+Two days later, the miners Westerby, Fletcher and McIntyre were convicted for burning the Eureka Hotel and were sentenced to jail terms of six, four and three months.

 The jury recommended the prerogative of mercy be evoked and noted that they held the local authorities in Ballarat responsible for the loss of property.
 One week later, a reform league delegation, including Humffray, met with Hotham, Stawell and Foster to negotiate the release of the three Eureka Hotel rioters.
-Hotham declared that he would take a stand on the word "demand," satisfied that due process had been observed.
-Father Smyth informed Rede in confidence that he believed the miners may be about to march on the government outpost.
+Hotham declared that he would take a stand on the word "demand", satisfied that due process had been observed.
+Father Smyth informed Rede in confidence that he believed the miners might be about to march on the government outpost.